Sexual Harassment Policy and Procedures

 The above noted offices serve as an initial point of contact and provide information regarding sexual harassment and the University’s procedures in handling complaints.

 The Title IX Coordinator/Director for Equity and Compliance will be responsible for initially determining if the complaint may represent a violation of the University’s sexual harassment policy.
-If the Title IX Coordinator/ Director for Equity and Compliance determines that the complaint does not violate the University’s Sexual Harassment Policy, the individual filing the complaint will be so advised and the on campus case will be closed.
-If there is a disagreement with this decision, the individual filing the complaint may ask that the decision be reviewed by the Review Panel.
+If the Title IX Coordinator/ Director for Equity and Compliance determines that the complaint does not violate the University’s Sexual Harassment Policy, the individual filing the complaint will be so advised and the campus case will be closed.
 The Title IX Coordinator/Director for Equity and Compliance does maintain the right to refer the case to other appropriate officials if it appears there may be other misconduct not construed to be sexual harassment.
 If the Title IX Coordinator/Director for Equity and Compliance determines that the allegation may represent a violation of the University’s sexual harassment policy, the complainant may choose to process the complaint through either the informal or formal procedures.

 Informal procedures (wherein no formal finding or discipline of an employee will be involved) include efforts to mediate a resolution upon which both the complainant and the individual accused of sexual harassment behavior can agree.
 It is not appropriate to use this informal complaint procedure in cases of sexual assault.